 Why it matters

 High levels of patent production generally indicate an innovative region supported by an educated workforce with a strong capacity to conduct research and development.
-In 2011 the Chicago metropolitan statistical area (MSA) produced 3,033 utility patents and accounted for 2.8 percent of national patent production.
-The Chicago region has the third largest metropolitan population in the U.S. and produced the fifth highest number of patents among all metropolitan areas over the last decade.
+In 2013 the Chicago Metropolitan Statistical Area (MSA) produced 3,766 utility patents.
+The Chicago region has the third largest metropolitan population in the U.S. and produced the sixth highest number of patents among all metropolitan areas over the last decade.

 National Patent Production on the Rise

 Nationwide, patent activity is at its highest point ever (based on data dating back to the 1960s).
-The number of new patents issued annually has increased from roughly 85,000 in 2000 to 121,000 in 2012 -- 42 percent more.
+The number of new patents issued annually has grown especially quickly since the early 2000s, increasing from roughly 85,000 in 2000 to 134,000 in 2013 -- 52 percent more.
 A recent report issued by the Brookings Institution notes that increased levels of R&D expenditures coupled with the recent surge in communications technology innovation have fueled increased patent activity.
 The vast majority of patent production in the U.S. comes from individuals and businesses located in metropolitan areas.
+Patent activity in the Chicago metropolitan area is also at an all-time high.
+The region was granted over 3,700 patents in 2013 – up by more than 70 percent since hitting a low point in 2008.

 In most instances, the total number of patents produced in U.S. metropolitan areas is correlated with each region's total population.
-In 2010, for example, the Chicago MSA was home to 3.1 percent of the U.S. population and accounted for 2.7 percent of total U.S. patents.
-The New York metropolitan area, which accounted for 6.1 percent of the country's population in 2010, produced 5.9 percent of all patents.
+In 2013, for example, the Chicago MSA was home to 3 percent of the U.S. population and accounted for 2.8 percent of total U.S. patents.
+The New York metropolitan area, which accounted for 6.3 percent of the country's population in 2010, produced 5.9 percent of all patents.
 Top performing regions such as San Francisco-San Jose Boston, and Seattle, however, account for a substantially greater portion of total patent activity relative to their total metropolitan populations.
-In 2010 for example, the San Francisco-San Jose region accounted for 2.0 percent of the country's population in but produced 15.2 percent of the nation's patents.
+In 2013 for example, the San Francisco-San Jose region accounted for 2 percent of the country's population in but produced over 16 percent of the nation's patents thanks to the region's specialization in technology fields.

 Chicago Region Experiencing Declining Share of Patent Activity

 Much of the Chicago region's patent activity originates in the communications sector, and, like other metropolitan areas, a handful of key players account for a sizable portion of the region's total.
-In 2011 the metropolitan area's top patent-producing business was Motorola Mobility, followed by petrochemical firm UOP, and Abbott Laboratories.
-Individuals accounted for the largest number of patents issued, with 309 granted in 2011.
+In 2013 the metropolitan area's top patent-producing business was Motorola Mobility, followed by WMS gaming, which makes slot machines and other gaming equipment, petrochemical firm UOP, and Trading Technologies, which makes software for financial asset trading.
+Individuals accounted for the largest number of patents issued, with 364 granted in 2013.

 About the Data